Wavefront supports monitoring time series, histograms, and traces.

 The following table gives an overview of metric types.
 We introduce each type in more detail below.

-|Gauge||Shows current value for each point in time.||CPU load, network connections|
+|Gauge||Shows current value for each point in time.||CPU load, network connections.|

 |Counter||Shows values as they increase (and decrease).||Number of failed connections, registered users.|

-|Delta counter||Useful for monitoring bursty traffic in a Function-as-a-Service (serverless) environment.||Shows how many times an FaaS function executed (or failed).|
+|Delta counter||Useful for monitoring bursty traffic in a Function-as-a-Service (serverless) environment.||Shows how many times a FaaS function executed (or failed).|

-|Histogram||Supports computing, storing, and using distributions of metrics.||Useful for very high frequency data.
+|Histogram||Supports computing, storing, and using distributions of metrics that use the Wavefront histogram format.||Useful for very high frequency data.
 See the discussion of histograms.|

 A gauge shows the current value for each point in time.
 Think of a thermometer that shows the current temperature or a gauge that shows how much electricity your Tesla has left.